-Serbia: TPPs Environment projects and LCD rules out old units, decommissioning scenarios18.
-June 2015. / News Serbia Energy
+Serbia: TPPs Environment projects and LCD rules out old units, decommissioning scenarios, News Serbia Energy

 Although it is still unknown at what pace the outdated thermal power units within the EPS will be shut down, this process should be finished by 1st January 2024, which is the obligation which Serbia has undertaken within the Energy Community.
 These are the coal fired TPP units with the capacity of up to 300 MW, in which it is not economically profitable to apply the expensive measures for limiting sulphur emissions and harmonizing with the European regulations.